apostrophecms/apostrophe-astro/README.md

 ---
 <AposArea {area}/>
 ```
-You can add any other props the this `AposArea` component, it will be then passed down to each widgets that needs to be displayed.
+You can add any other props the this `AposArea` component, it will be then passed down to each widget that needs to be displayed.

 ### Create your Astro widgets
 You Astro widget will receive a `widget` property, among any other custom props you passed to the `AposArea` component.